alexirpan/alexirpan.github.io/_posts/2017-03-18-we-have-a-problem.markdown

 *Sorry.
 I ran out of time, and ran out of ideas.
 But the two of you did well enough.
 Enjoy your happy ending. - Alex*

-The two men look at each other, then shrug.
+The two look at each other, then shrug.

 "Well, that answers that.
 So.
 Got any ideas what you want to do?"